-(C) Advisor.
+(B(C) Advisor.

-The respondent may choose to bring an advisor for support throughout the disciplinary process.
+The respondent and the complainant may have choose to bring an advisor for support throughout the disciplinary process.
 The advisor (i.e., support person) may be any person other than a witness.
 The advisor may only counsel the student and may not actively participate in the disciplinary process, unless clarification is needed as determined by the hearing body.

-- (D) Witnesses. - (1) The respondent may invite relevant factual witnesses to attend, ask questions of witnesses called by others, and will be notified of potential witnesses to be called. - (2) The university may present witnesses as well as question those presented by the respondent and will notify the respondent of invited witnesses. - (3) Respondents may also invite up to three character witnesses to submit written statements for the hearing body's review.
+- (C) Written statements and witnesses. - (D) Witnesses. - (1) The respondent and the complainant, in charges involving sexual misconduct, may submit a written statement, may invite relevant factual witnesses to attend, invite character witnesses to submit written statements, ask questions of witnesses called by others, and will be notified of potential witnesses to be called.
+The respondent and the complainant must submit a list of potential witnesses to the hearing body at least two business days prior to the hearing. - (2) The university may present witnesses as well as question those presented by the respondent and the complainant will notify the respondent of invited witnesses. - (3) Respondents may also invite up to three character witnesses to submit written statements for the hearing body's review.
 A character witness is considered to be a person who attests to another's moral conduct and reputation.
-Character witness statements will only be considered during sanctioning process if a violation is found. - (4) Expert witnesses are not permitted.
-In cases requiring special expertise, the hearing body may appoint individuals with appropriate expertise to serve as consultants to the hearing body.
-The consultant may be present and provide information as called upon during the hearing but will not vote. - (E) Standard of evidence.
+Character witness statements will only be considered during sanctioning process if a violation is found. - (D) Witness absence.